kindone/python-proptest/docs/shrinking.md

 ## How Shrinking Works

-PyPropTest's shrinking process follows these principles:
+python-proptest's shrinking process follows these principles:

 1. **Start with the failing input**: When a property fails, the system records the exact input that caused the failure.

-2. **Generate shrink candidates**: For each type of input, PyPropTest generates simpler versions:
+2. **Generate shrink candidates**: For each type of input, python-proptest generates simpler versions:
    - **Integers**: Shrinks towards 0 (e.g., 100 → 50 → 25 → 12 → 6 → 3 → 1 → 0)
    - **Strings**: Shrinks by removing characters (e.g., "hello" → "hell" → "hel" → "he" → "h" → "")
    - **Lists**: Shrinks by removing elements and making elements simpler